Dirk Sandefur: 2016 general election

 As the race neared its conclusion, final election finance reports showed that the two candidates had raised $633,868 for their campaigns.
 Political action committees (PACs) raised another $518,262, each candidate raising roughly equal proportions.
 After adjusting for inflation, the Sandefur campaign and pro-Sandefur PACs raised about $900,000, a record for the most money raised in a Montana Supreme Court race.
 By October 26, total candidate, PAC, and other spending neared the $1.6 million mark, and the news media believed spending would surpass the record set in 2014.

 In the final days of the campaign, the Montana Democratic Party spent more than $60,000 supporting Sandefur.
 Montana Commissioner of Political Practices Jonathan Motl said it was the first time in memory that a state political party had spent money in a Montana Supreme Court race.
 Juras condemned the expenditure, claiming Democrats had turned politicized a nonpartisan race.
 Republican State Leadership Committee spending topped $225,000 for Juras, while Montanans for Liberty and Justice (a trial lawyers PAC) spent more than $350,000 supporting Sandefur.
 Expenditures by the RSLC led the Montana Trial Lawyers Association to make two state election finance complaints.
 The first complaint alleged that the group StopSetEmFreeSandefur.com Committee had reported receiving nearly all its funding from the Republican State Leadership Committee—Judicial Fairness Initiative Montana PAC ("Montana PAC"), when in fact the group's funding came from the similarly-named Republican State Leadership Committee's Judicial Fairness Initiative ("Judicial Fairness Initiative").
 The complaint alleged that "Judicial Fairness Initiative" failed to file reports with the state Commissioner of Political Practices regarding its operations in the state, its fundraising, and its donations to other groups, as required by state law.
 The second complaint alleged that StopSetEmFreeSandefur.com Committee had misreported the source of its funds, and had purposefully delayed reporting some of campaign activity in violation of state law.
 The two national groups had spent at least $268,000 opposing Sandefur.

-In the general nonpartisan election held on November 8, 2016, Dirk Sandefur received 56.1 percent of the vote (254,811), while Kristen Juras received 43.9 percent of the vote (199,148).
+In the general nonpartisan election held on November 8, 2016, Sandefur received 56.1 percent of the vote (254,811), while Kristen Juras received 43.9 percent of the vote (199,148).

-The Sandefur campaign raised more than $504,000 in the race.
+Sandefur's campaign raised more than $504,000 in the race.
 Pro-Sandefur political action committees raised another $1 million, while the Montana Democratic Party spent $62,000.
 The Juras campaign raised about $210,000.
 Pro-Juras political action committees raised another $268,000.

-First Supreme Court term
+Supreme Court term

-Dirk Sandefur was sworn in for an eight-year term on the Montana Supreme Court on January 2, 2017.
+Sandefur was sworn in for an eight-year term on the Montana Supreme Court on January 2, 2017.
+He stated that he would not run for re-election in 2024.